D4dx-backend/ward-management/ward-management-system/SYNTAX_FIXES_SUMMARY.md

 - All syntax errors resolved
 - Project ready for development and deployment

-The fixes ensure that both cluster visit pages (admin and coordinator) now compile correctly and the entire application builds successfully without syntax errors.
+The fixes ensure that both House Visit pages (admin and coordinator) now compile correctly and the entire application builds successfully without syntax errors.